1927 Nagpur riots

 The Nagpur riots of 1927 were part of series of riots taking place across various cities in British India during the 1920s.
 Nagpur was then the capital of Central Provinces and Berar (CP&B) state of British India which covered most of the central India.
 The riots occurred on 4 September 1927.
-On that day, there was a procession for Mahalakshmi, which was blocked by Muslims when it came to the Mahal neighbourhood.
+On that day, there was a procession for Mahalakshmi, which was blocked by Muslims when it came to the Muslim neighbourhood.
 In the afternoon, there was rioting near the Hindu houses of the neighbourhood, which continued for three days.

 Background

 The mutual trust between Hindu and Muslim communities had reached a low in the 1920s, and riots were seen frequently across many cities of India.
 In 1923, India witnessed eleven riots, in 1924 there were eighteen riots, in 1925 there were sixteen riots, and in 1926 there were thirty five riots.
 In the twelve months from May 1926 to April 1926, 40 more riots occurred across various cities.
 They mostly occurred in Bengal, Punjab, North-West Frontier Province and United Provinces.

-Lahore riots of August 1927 were the most deadly recorded riots in this series.
+The Lahore riots of August 1927 were the most deadly recorded riots in this series.

 The earlier riot of 1923 was caused when the members of Hindu Mahasabha took out a procession and passed in front of a mosque, playing loud music.
 The Muslim community objected, starting a skirmish between the two parties.
 These riots had a profound impact on K. B. Hedgewar, prompting him to form, in 1925, the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist organization and one of the largest Hindu organizations in the world.
 Christophe Jaffrelot in his book The Hindu Nationalist Movement and Indian Politics records a testimony saying that Hedgewar led the Ganesha procession in 1927, beating the drums in defiance of the usual practice not to pass in front of the mosque with music.
 All these events acted as a catalyst building up the tensions between two communities.